 An estate plan provides for the management and disposition of your property, during your lifetime as well as after your death.
 No matter what your net worth, it is very important to have a basic estate plan in place to ensure that your family and financial goals are met after you die.

-Estate Plans can have several elements including:
+Estate Plans are unique to each individual and can have several elements including:

 - Living wills

 - Trusts (revocable trust or irrevocable trust)

 The process of creating an estate plan often includes inventorying your assets, making a will and/or establishing a trust, preparing a durable power of attorney and other advanced directives.
 Also addressed are ways to minimize taxes on your estate, name a guardian to care for your children and your children’s assets, identify your charitable inclinations, preserve your assets against catastrophic illnesses, establish who and how you will be cared for and for the management of your assets in case you are disabled by an incapacitating illness or accident, designate your preferences concerning life support, and designate a person or persons to make health care decisions for you in the event that you are unable to make them for yourself.

 Don’t let the state of Florida decide where your wealth and property will go after you die.
 Estate plans can help ensure your wishes are followed and that your assets are distributed to the beneficiaries you have chosen and they can save your heirs time and money.

 KALIS, KLEIMAN & WOLFE help beneficiaries, family businesses, individuals and families, and professionals on a variety of lifetime planning issues, including estate planning, wills, trusts, property transfers, income, estate gift and more.